Start - About coneference

 About the event

-The conference will take place on 10 and 11 April from 9:00 a.m. to 4:00 p.m. in Hall A of the Education and Congress Centre of the Silesian University of Technology in Gliwice, ul.
-Konarskiego 18B.
+The event will take place at the Education and Congress Centre of the Silesian University of Technology in Gliwice (18B Konarskiego Street).